akazukin5151/nyc-irv/README.md

-# 2025 New York City Democratic mayoral primary
+# 2025 New York City Democratic mayoral primary analysis

 Condorcet analysis of the 2025 New York City Democratic mayoral primary.
 It was done under IRV (RCV), which does not always elect the Condorcet winner.